webix-hub/docs/data/desktop/advanced_combo.md

-Advanced Combo and Richselect Configuration
+Advanced Configuration of Popup Selectors
 =========================

-[Combo](desktop/controls.md#combo) and [richselect](desktop/controls.md#richselect) popup can be highly customized.
-The only thing you should remember that it is based on Webix [list](desktop/list.md) and takes the **same configuration** - templating and loading rules, sizes and look-and-feel.
+[Combo](desktop/controls.md#combo), [richselect](desktop/controls.md#richselect) and [multiselect](desktop/controls.md#multiselect) popup can be highly customized.

+The only thing you should remember that it is comprised of the following components:

+- from Webix [list](desktop/list.md) it takes templating and loading rules, item sizes and look-and-feel.
+- from Webix [popup](desktop/popup.md) it takes popup size and behaviour.

+The combination is called **suggest list** that is described in detail [separately](desktop/suggest.md).

 {{note
 All the functionality described below is shown in this sample:
 }}
 {{sample 13_form/01_controls/11_combo_advanced.html}}

 ##Changing 'options' structure and template